How does it develop?

 - Vaginal discharge that smells or may be blood stained

-- A lump or growth in the vagina that you or your doctor can feel
+- A vaginal lump or growth that you or your doctor can feel

 However, as many as 20 per cent of women diagnosed with vaginal cancer have no symptoms at all and many of the above symptoms are far more likely to be due to other conditions, such as infections.